TomoakiNagahara/op-skeleton-2024/README.md

  You won't get lost.

-## What does "Html pass through" mean?
+## What does "HTML pass through" mean?

- "Html pass through" is directly output HTML.
+ "HTML pass through" is directly output HTML.
  Until now, Old style MVC is required an empty controller.
  The onepiece-framework's NEW WORLD is does not need a controller.
  Of course it will be doing layout.